mapra99/testimonials-slider/README.md

 # Tetimonials Slider

-> This slider show you the best testimonials of the best coding bootcamp :D
+> This slider shows you the best testimonials of the best coding bootcamp :D

 ![screenshot](./docs/views/desktop-view.png)